 Generating ROI from First Party Data

-Marketers use first party data to turbo-charge every step in the customer lifecycle.
+Marketers use first-party data to turbo-charge every step in the customer lifecycle.

-Smart marketers are seeing tremendous boosts in performance when utilizing first party data for audience targeting in their advertising efforts.
-From creating an audience of lookalikes for their highest value customers on Facebook to leveraging paid channels to reach loyal shoppers who are not responding to emails, first party data can drive “orders of magnitude” improvements to ad spend results.
+Smart marketers are seeing tremendous boosts in performance when utilizing first-party data for audience targeting in their advertising efforts.
+From creating an audience of lookalikes for their highest-value customers on Facebook to leveraging paid channels to reach loyal shoppers who are not responding to emails, first-party data can drive “orders of magnitude” improvements to ad spend results.

-Predictive propensity modeling and data-driven persona groupings based on cluster analysis run with first party data can help marketers anticipate what first time buyers will be interested in purchasing next, driving up the odds of that critical repeat purchase.
+Predictive propensity modeling and data-driven persona groupings based on cluster analysis run with first-party data can help marketers anticipate what first-time buyers will be interested in purchasing next, driving up the odds of that critical repeat purchase.

-Advanced analytic techniques use first party data to create an expected purchase cadence for each shopper.
+Advanced analytic techniques use first-party data to create an expected purchase cadence for each shopper.
 As shoppers veer from their expected purchase path, marketers can intervene with messages and offers at exactly the right moment for each customer to maximize retention.

-First party data is also used to prioritize outreach efforts for lost customers and to identify when at-risk customers cross the threshold into lost territory.
+First-party data is also used to prioritize outreach efforts for lost customers and to identify when at-risk customers cross the threshold into lost territory.

-For example, if you are a hotel booking site, you could partner with an airline to share information about customers who have recently booked.
+For example, if you're a hotel booking site, you could partner with an airline to share information about customers who have recently booked.
 If a customer books a flight, then you can use that data from your airline partner to reach those potential customers and offer them hotel rooms.
 Similarly, the airline partner can reach the customers who have booked a hotel room on your site.

 Amazon has vastly larger consumer insights than any other retailer on the planet.
 Smart marketers are crafting strategic data partnerships to shift the balance of power and leverage data not readily available to Amazon.

-Generating ROI from Second Party Data
+Generating ROI from Second-Party Data

 For example, imagine if One Kings Lane had a data partnership with State Farm.
 I use this example because my basement just flooded, and I wish that One Kings Lane had a partnership with State Farm!
 Due to the flooding, I need to replace a couch, chairs, a rug—the entire contents of my finished basement.
 I have a settlement check from State Farm, and it would be a perfect time for One Kings Lane to reach out to me with a great message and offer.
 “Basement flooding sale - 50% off select leather couches and chairs”!
 These insights would help One Kings Lane both acquire new customers and sell more to their existing customers.

 A deep analysis of customer traffic patterns conducted by a major non-hamburger fast food chain showed that consumers most likely to eat at their restaurants also ate at McDonalds.
-They instituted geo-fenced targeting around McDonald’s stores= and included McDonald’s messaging in their promotional campaigns and saw a dramatic increase in restaurant visits and revenue.
+They instituted geo-fenced targeting around McDonald’s stores and included McDonalds' messaging in their promotional campaigns and saw a dramatic increase in restaurant visits and revenue.

-Third party data is the data collected and aggregated by someone other than the original data source who then sells that data to marketers.
-In other words, the data aggregator doesn’t directly collect the data from customers/shoppers/visitors but has relationships with several companies and sources that collect the first party data.
-Some examples of third party data providers include Bluecai, Acxiom, and Epsilon.
+Third-party data is the data collected and aggregated by someone other than the original data source who then sells that data to marketers.
+In other words, the data aggregator doesn’t directly collect the data from customers/shoppers/visitors but has relationships with several companies and sources that collect the first-party data.
+Some examples of third-party data providers include Bluecai, Acxiom, and Epsilon.

-Third party data is considered the least valuable kind of data.
-Third party data quality can vary wildly, and it can be costly.
+Third-party data is considered the least valuable kind of data.
+Third-party data quality can vary wildly, and it can be costly.
 The data is also available to purchase by anyone, so popular audience segments are inundated with promotions.
 If you receive an email or a coupon from some company that you’ve never heard of, it is likely that your data has been sold to them.
 Perhaps the email is relevant to you, but compared to first and second party data, the likelihood is lower.

-Generating ROI from Third Party Data
+Generating ROI from Third-Party Data

-DirectTV used third party data collected from the US Post office to dramatically improve their new home expansion initiative.
+DirectTV used third-party data collected from the US Post office to dramatically improve their new home expansion initiative.
 They identified everyone that had filed a change of address form and presented these consumers with a special moving offer when they visited the DirecTV website.
 The execution was subtle—DirecTV didn’t specifically say that they knew the consumer was moving, the moving sale appeared to be a lucky coincidence...a lucky coincidence that improved conversions by 20%.